Skiylia-Lang/skiylia-lang.github.com/docs/Documentation/ControlFlow.md

 # Looping statements

-A useful programming language without the ability to repeat execution of certain code chunks would be relatively useless, and Skiylia is not one of those languages.
-The individual statements below should be fairly familiar to anyone who has experience in other languages.
+A programming language without the ability to repeat execution of certain code chunks would be relatively useless, and Skiylia is not one of those languages.
+The individual statements below should be fairly familiar to anyone who has experience programming.

 ## While statement